 Visually Impaired Judo

-Someone who suffers from a visual impairment (VI) can broadly be defined as someone who has limitations in one or more function to the eye or visual system.
-Visual impairments cover a broad spectrum and include congenital and those acquired later in life.
+Visually impaired judo is for anyone who suffers from a visual impairment (VI), which can be broadly be defined as someone who has limitations in one or more function to the eye or visual system.

 There are three classifications of visual impairments which are recognised in VI judo: